CPSC-1517-JAN-2026/cpsc1517-jan2026-semester-template/README.md

 # CPSC 1517 – Semester Exercises (Jan 2026)

-This repository is the **official template** for all exercises, labs, and take-home work in CPSC 1517 (January 2026).
+This repository is created automatically using GitHub Classroom and will be used for **all take-home exercises** in CPSC 1517.

-This repository is generated automatically using GitHub Classroom.

 ## Submission Rules
 - All work must be committed to GitHub
-- Frequent commits are expected to demonstrate incremental development
+- Frequent commits are expected
 - File submissions to Brightspace are NOT accepted
-- Do not rename or delete folders provided in this repository
+- Do NOT rename, delete, or move the provided folders
-- Do not create additional repositories for this course
+- Do NOT create additional repositories for this course

 ## Repository Structure
-- `/Exercises` – Weekly exercises
-- `/Labs` – Scheduled lab work
-- `/TakeHome` – Take-home exercises

-## Academic Integrity
-Each student must work only in their own repository created via GitHub Classroom.
+Work must be completed **only inside the folders below**:

+CPSC1517 Exercise 1/
+CPSC1517 Exercise 2/
+CPSC1517 Exercise 3/
+CPSC1517 Exercise 4/

+Place all source code and files for each exercise inside its corresponding folder.